lightning-jar/svelte-typescript-tailwind-pug-starter/README.md

 ## About

-This starter was developed for the [Lightning Jar ](URL 'https://lightningjar.com')Lightning Jar team.
+This starter was developed for the [Lightning Jar](URL 'https://lightningjar.com') team.
 It's designed to get one up and running quickly on a new project using:

 - Sveltekit
 - Svelte